The Rails Initialization Process

 As you know, Rails caches things differently depending on whether it is in production or development mode: in development mode, your classes get reloaded on each request.
 The initialize_dependency_mechanism method looks at the value you've specified for cache_classes and tells ActiveSupport::Dependencies about it:

-ActiveSupport::Dependencies.mechanism = configuration.cache_classes ? :require : :load
+def initialize_dependency_mechanism ActiveSupport::Dependencies.mechanism = configuration.cache_classes ? :require : :load end

-Tip Class reloading is a complex subject.
-For an excellent introduction, see Frederick Cheung's Required or Not?.
+Class reloading is a complex subject.
+For an excellent introduction, see Frederick Cheung's Required or Not?. |

 TODO: Might be worth digging a bit deeper here